Home-Is-Where-You-Hang-Your-Hack/sensor.goveetemp_bt_hci/README.md

 - Alternatively, you can install it manually.
 Just copy paste the content of the `sensor.goveetemp_bt_hci/custom_components` folder in your `config/custom_components` directory.
      As example, you will get the `sensor.py` file in the following path: `/config/custom_components/govee_ble_hci/sensor.py`.

+*NOTE:* the following instructions about setting device permissions are an edge case for a very specific set up.
+(If you do not understand it, do not worry about).

 - If running Home Assistant without root access the [Bleson](https://github.com/TheCellule/python-bleson) Python library used for accessing bluetooth requires the following permissions applied to the Python 3 binary.
 If using a virtual environment for HA, this binary will be in the virtual environment path.